Log in

 • Shared Folder Access: Participants will receive an invitation to a shared Box folder.
 Acceptance of this invitation is required.
 The folder contains essential instructional materials and allows collaboration among participating teachers.

 • Egg Delivery Coordination: Prior to egg delivery, the school’s main office must be informed that eggs will be arriving.
+Zoe will be dropping off eggs on your assigned drop off day.

 • Required Documentation: Participants must complete the Demographics Sheet and ensure that parents complete the Photo Release Form.
 Both documents are located in the “REQUIRED” subfolder of the Box folder and must be submitted by the program’s conclusion.
 If a parent declines to sign the Photo Release Form, please make a clear notation.
-Guidance counselors may assist with completion of the Demographics Sheet.
+Guidance counselors may assist with the completion of the Demographics Sheet.

 • Animal Health and Emergencies: Some chicks may hatch with complications.
 Participants should refer to the training video for symptom guidance.
 If a concern arises, contact Zoe immediately at 973-222-9671 and provide photos or videos if possible.
 In-person assistance may be arranged if necessary.

 • End-of-Program Procedures: On the morning of the scheduled pickup day, place chicks in the provided small box.
 Discard bedding, food, and water, and thoroughly clean all brooding materials and the incubator using warm water and a mild cleaning agent (bleach or Dawn dish soap).
 Return all cleaned materials neatly packed in the brooder box.
+Zoe will pick up materials from the school and will let you know an approximate time of day so you can be ready.
+We recommend if there are more than one teachers in the school in the program, put your materials together to make it easier for pickup.

 • Material Return: All equipment and supplies provided by Cornell Cooperative Extension must be returned in full on the designated pickup day.